9X9NETWORK/nncloudtv/README.md

 -   This project is based on java spring framework.
 -   Installer folder is not part of the main project.
 It's intended for installation and data migration.
-    1.  tools, tools for installer script
+    1.  *tools*, tools for installer script
-    2.  maintenance, maintenance page when system is not available
+    2.  *maintenance*, maintenance page when system is not available
-    3.  migration, data migration tools to port data from gae to mysql
+    3.  *migration*, data migration tools to port data from gae to mysql

 Devel environment and tool
 ================================